kbodwin/templates/README.md

 ## poster-morrison:

 This is a pagedown template and css for Mike Morrison's "better poster" style.
-LaTeX templates can be found [here](https://osf.io/ef53g/).
+Powerpoint template can be found [here](https://osf.io/ef53g/) and LaTeX template can be found [here](https://www.overleaf.com/latex/templates/better-poster-latex-template/gmkgjvxqbyyt).

 I created it with the very clunky strategy of editing the css for the {pagedown} "relaxed" poster template, and feeding the custom css to the frontmatter.
 Undoubtedly, there are a lot of lingering options in the css that are not necessary, but that I was too afraid to delete.